kineticdial/pb/README.md

 ## Short-term Goals

-- Provide a simplified[1] Git-like experience for version control.
+- Provide a simplified* Git-like experience for version control.
 - Furthermore, reach feature-parity with Git with select exceptions.

 ## Long-term Goals